garrensmith/git_intro_presentation/workflow/workflow.md

 * code..code..code..code..code..code..

-* commit to local branch anytime you want to until feature is complete
+* commit to local branch anytime you want to

 !SLIDE smaller bullets incremental transition=fade
 #Best Practices Workflow part 2

 * swich to master and get latest changes
-* switch back to feature branch and rebase changes from master and resolve and conflicts.
+* switch back to feature branch and rebase changes from master and resolve any conflicts.
 * switch back to master and merge feature
 * push changes to trunk